-You can not enter the author of the map item's number or any other numbers that don't relate to the item itself in the “Telephone” field.
+You can't enter the author of the map item's number or any other numbers that are unrelated to the item itself in the “Telephone” field.

 To edit route parameters, click on the stripe containing the route number in the attribute panel for that ground transport stop.

 An attribute panel for the motor transport route opens (or a similar panel for adding attributes to tram routes):